recraftrelic/micro-validator/README.md

 }
 ```
 ### options
 microValidor doesn't control what options you pass in `validationSchema` because developers can easily role their own custom rules.
 Only option `errorMsg` is valid.
-You can `errorMsg` to rules which will be returned if the validation fails for a specific rule.
+You can pass `errorMsg` to rules which will be returned if the validation fails for a specific rule.

-Inbuilt validators
+Inbuilt rules
 -----------------------

 ### 1. required